1. How do I install PawPrints on my Mac/PC?

 4. How does color printing work?

 We have a number of color printers across campus.
 Print jobs sent to color printers will automatically charge 4 times the standard amount.
-For example, a 5 page document costs 20 pages.

 5. How long will my job be held?

 Pawprints will hold your job for a full 24 hours!
 Consider adding your day's jobs to the PawPrints queues from your residence hall and releasing them when you arrive to each building during the day.
 You are not charged for jobs you never release.